William Sitwell’s supper club…

-I first met William Sitwell when I was editing some financial titles in london (I know right, me doing finance shizzle?!).
-William however, had his head screwed on and was (and still is) the editor of Waitrose Food magazine and one of Britain’s foremost food writers.
+I first met William Sitwell when I was editing some financial titles in London (I know right, me doing finance shizzle?!).
+William however, had his head screwed on and was the editor of Waitrose Food magazine and one of Britain’s foremost food writers.
 He’s a familiar face on TV appearing on shows such as BBC’s Masterchef, Food & Drink and as presenter on a number of documentaries, so instead of meeting on my office floor with a stack of financial reports, I can see why he invited me to his ‘office’ (the Waitrose kitchen) and made me a cocktail at 11am.
 Ahhhhh, my kinda man!
-After leaving London for the heady lights of Northamptonshire, I recently bumped into William again at a Britain’s Best Surprise event (supporting tourism in Northants) and he told me all about the launch of a series of supper clubs at his family home, Weston Hall, in Northamptonshire.
+After leaving London for the heady lights of Northamptonshire, I recently bumped into William again at a Britain’s Best Surprise event (supporting the food scene in Northants) and he told me all about his supper clubs at his family home, Weston Hall, in Northamptonshire.

 The restaurants is touted as exemplifying the best of modern British dining, and the six-course menu, with wines to match, certainly tickled the taste buds and more!
 Former London restaurant Arbutus head chef Alan Christie and ex-head chef of the acclaimed Mayfair establishment Wild Honey, Colin Kelly, really got to work in the kitchen, pretty much always with a smile on their faces.

 The suppers cost around the £85 mark, so while not altogether cheap, they’re brilliant value for the level of expertise, quality of food and full wine pairings (it includes pre-dinner drinks and the equivalent of a bottle of wine per head!).
-I thought it was a really different kind of evening to the supper club norm and a pretty unforgettable experience eating in the Sitwell family home, so even if you only went the once, it would be a night to remember!
+It’s a bit different to the supper club norm and a pretty unforgettable experience eating in the Sitwell family home, so even if you only went the once, it would be a night to remember!

 Drinks and canapés in the Orangery and Topiary Garden